bohlinger/wavy/docs/tutorials_sat_import.rst

    >>> # retrieval
    >>> sco = sc(sd=sd,ed=ed,region=region,nID=nID,name=name)

 Then you can import the corresponding data with the .populate() method.
-If you have not downloaded data you can use the repo-data for this exercise which is located in the wavy/test directory, e.g.
+If you have not downloaded data you, can for this example, use the repo-data for this exercise which is located in the wavy/test directory (assuming you cloned it to /home/patrikb/wavy), e.g.

 .. code-block:: python3